Mancini-Rafael/react-template-frontend/README.md

 Other packages versions can be found at the [```package.json```](package.json)

 ### PROJECT DESCRIPTION
-- This project implements a ReactJS based front-end app for the company Mapfry
+- This project implements a ReactJS based front-end app template

 ### Installing
 - The project uses docker and docker-compose to unify all dependencies.
 To set up, run: